iestynlee/Group-Software-Project/README.md

-# Location Based Game using Tasks and Killers
+# Location Based Game - Imposter

 To use:
 1. Download the application